mhuyvu/martinvu.github.io/research.md

 <H3>Poster presentations</H3>

-<b>Vu M</b>, Carvalho N, Buchbinder R, McColl G, Clarke PM, Tran-Duy A. Impact of comorbid conditions on health care expenditure and work-related outcomes in patients with rheumatoid arthritis: a retrospective analysis using the Medical Expenditure Panel Survey in the period 2006-2015.
-ISPOR 2019, New Orleans, USA.
+<b>Vu M</b>, Carvalho N, Buchbinder R, McColl G, Clarke PM, Tran-Duy A. Impact of comorbid conditions on health care expenditure and work-related outcomes in patients with rheumatoid arthritis: a retrospective analysis using the Medical Expenditure Panel Survey in the period 2006-2015. <span style="color: blue;">ISPOR 2019, New Orleans, USA.ISPOR 2019, New Orleans, USA.</span>

 <H3>Papers discussed by others at conferences</H3>